Abubacker10/Generative-AI/Q&A_Chatbot_RAG/README.md

 ## Technologies Used

-- **Vector Database**: Pinecone (or any other vector database) for storing and retrieving document embeddings.
+- **Vector Database**: FAISS (or any other vector database) for storing and retrieving document embeddings.
-- **Generative Model**: Cohere API (or any other LLM) for generating responses based on retrieved context.
+- **Generative Model**: GEMINI API (or any other LLM) for generating responses based on retrieved context.
 - **Streamlit**: Used for building the interactive frontend interface.
 - **LangChain**: For managing the question-answering chain and retrieval process.